ToxicEnvelope/automation-hub/README.md

 ---

-## AI Failure Agent v2 — embedded GGUF model, Option A
+## AI Failure Agent v2 — embedded GGUF model

 This version adds the **AI Failure Agent** for selected failed tests in the Report Viewer.